 The cornerstone of this rapid decarbonization campaign is a coalition of powerful climate leaders and activists.
-Together we will push California state and local governments to pass legislation with much more aggressive goals and timelines for achieving net negative greenhouse gas emissions (sequestered greenhouse gas exceeds emissions) no later than 2035.
+Together we will push California state and local governments to pass legislation with much more aggressive goals and timelines for achieving net negative greenhouse gas emissions (sequestered greenhouse gas exceeds emissions).